2003 TOYOTA COROLLA

 LEFT:

 the stock bearing was a Nachi 25B1W06S3Z.
 This is a "single shielded, deep groove ball bearing" with open front and shielded back.
 Per Timken: "a shield on one side provides protection against the entrance of coarse debris and makes it possible to re-lubricate the bearing from the open side".
 The replacement supplied to me by Toyota is a SKF 25TM21 which is sealed on both sides.
 Sealed bearings are internally greased and the seals provide protection from contaminants.
 Toyota apparently saw a need to change to this newer style bearing.
-The larger bearing above it was a Koyo which appeared ok but I replaced it anyway.
+The larger bearing was a Koyo which appeared ok but I replaced it anyway.

 PUTTING IT BACK TOGETHER